 At the command prompt, run bash to complete the installation.

-For detailed installation instructions, and a guide to using WSL for the first time, see installing WSL on Windows 10.
+For detailed installation instructions and a guide to using WSL for the first time, see: How to install WSL on Windows 10.